Lednerb/bilberry-hugo-theme/README.md

 `article` is the default post type if you want to use another type of content as the predefined.

-Just discover the entries from the exampleSite to get an overview over the great possibilities, Bilberry gives you ;-)
+Just discover the entries from the `exampleSite` folder to get an overview of the great possibilities Bilberry provides ;-)

 ### Pages and External Links
 The post type `page` is the only one that appears in the top navigation (when you click on the navigation button on the top right).